formkiq/docs.formkiq.com/docs/platform/overview.md

 ### Document Actions

 The FormKiQ document management platform offers a dynamic and customizable approach to document processing through a comprehensive set of document actions.
-With tje platform, users can seamlessly chain together multiple actions, creating powerful workflows that enhance document processing efficiency.
+With the platform, users can seamlessly chain together multiple actions, creating powerful workflows that enhance document processing efficiency.

 These actions encompass a wide spectrum of functionalities, including: